Piglet (gamer): 2017

 Many believed that Piglet would finally move on from Team Liquid, and have a shot at making Worlds.
 He was rumoured to join Korean teams, as well as recent NA LCS champions, TSM and also Worlds semi-finalist team H2k.
 Team Liquid recently had an influx in cash and rumours circulated that they would acquire Smeb, Reignover, Adrian and some believed they would get Pobelter.
 However, when the ROX Tigers lost to SKT at Worlds again, Smeb joined KT Rolster, which was put together for the sole purpose of beating SKT.
 Despite Team Liquid's claim that they would completely revamp the roster in order to win an LCS championship, they kept a lot of the same players and brought in Reignover, whose salary was estimated to be $2 million, and Goldenglue, who had multiple shots at making LCS but was never up to the level.
 Team Liquid also brought back Piglet and many believed that Goldenglue would step up and Piglet would carry.
 However, Team Liquid did very poorly in the regular season as Piglet looked nothing like his former self and Goldenglue continued to not look up to an acceptable standard.
 When IEM Katowice took place, Team Liquid decided to bench Goldenglue and put Piglet mid.
 Team Liquid won their first series against IMT with Piglet smashing Pobelter but they failed to meet expectations despite Piglet looking better than Goldenglue.
 They then brought in Doublelift, who came back after taking the split off.
 Doublelift was able to look good but Piglet, Matt and Reignover continued to struggle.
 Team Liquid placed ninth and forced to play in the promotion tournament.
 Team Liquid had a 2–0 lead against GCU but were nearly reverse-swept again but Piglet stepped up in Game 5 and Team Liquid made it back into the LCS.

 Team Liquid did not make any roster changes for Summer split, angering fans as they were not happy with Team Liquid's poor performance.
 Team Liquid continued to do poorly but were able to acquire CLG's Dardoch and LCK veteran Mickey to join their squad.
 Despite them not being able to avoid relegations, they were able to make it back into the LCS with a 3–0 win over eUnited and a reverse sweep against Phoenix1.

 2018

 Despite rumors of Piglet rejoining the LCK, he stayed in America to play for Clutch Gaming's Academy squad.
 Due to family issues, Piglet and his squad failed to make playoffs with a record of 8–10 in the spring split.

 During the 2018 Spring split, Piglet was a member of the Academy Team, but played several games on the main roster in July.
 The academy team went 10-8 and were the 4th seed for the Academy Championship Series (the Academy Version of Worlds), but lost to FlyQuest Academy 2–3.

 2019

-On December, 2019, he announced his retirement from professional League of Legends.
+In December 2019, he announced his retirement from professional League of Legends.